-This Articles originally appeared on March 8, 2017 on CMSWire.
+This Article originally appeared on CMSWire.

 One of the biggest challenges of bringing artificial intelligence (AI) into enterprise search is simply getting it in the door.